tredfern/tredfern.github.io_old/terminus.md

   - Intro screen setting up the scene
   - Define a story arc based on the levels that you move through
   - Introduce different environment conditions (Fire and Vacuum)

+### 5. Equipment, Items, Crafting
+- Expand inventory of items
+- Expand map features and items that can be interacted with
+- What kinds of crafting, customization should be available?
+- Build out UI/UX for interacting with items.

+### 6. Feedback Cycle
+Get an initial round of feedback and address obvious shortcomings

+### 7. Audio/Visual Enhancements
+A milestone to focus on improving the visual components for the game

+### 8. Environment and Hazards
+Fire, Vacuum, Fluids, Gases, etc...
+Those things that make the environment of the world feel alive (or deadly)

+### 9. Initial Release

 ## Technical Notes